IFF shares sink on expensive plant-based meat bet with Dupont

 BREAKINGVIEWS-DuPont’s latest reinvention risks deal fatigue

-(Reporting by Arundhati Sarkar, Shariq Khan and Aishwarya Venugopal in Bengaluru; Editing by Shounak Dasgupta)
+(Reporting by Arundhati Sarkar, Shariq Khan and Aishwarya Venugopal in Bengaluru; Editing by Shounak Dasgupta and Shinjini Ganguli)

 ((Arundhati.Sarkar@thomsonreuters.com; +1 646 223 8780 Ext: 1524; Reuters Messaging: arundhati.sarkar.thomsonreuters.com@reuters.net))